Definition

 Fundamental Attribution Error

 The fundamental attribution error is a cognitive bias describing the common tendency to overemphasize internal, dispositional factors as explanations for someone else's behavior while underestimating the impact of external, situational factors.
-This error is so powerful that people often overlook even obvious situational influences, leading to the incorrect assumption that a person's actions are a direct reflection of their personality rather than a response to their circumstances.
-This tendency is particularly prevalent in cultures, such as the predominant one in the United States, that favor a dispositional view of human behavior.
+People committing this error often overlook even obvious situational influences, incorrectly assuming that a person's actions directly reflect their personality rather than their circumstances.
+This tendency is particularly prevalent in cultures that favor a dispositional view of human behavior, such as in the United States.

 0